Climara Pro weekly patch

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have yellowing of the whites of the eyes or skin during pregnancy or with past estrogen use, or high blood pressure during pregnancy (toxemia)
+- if you have a history of jaundice (yellowing of the eyes or skin) caused by pregnancy or estrogen use

 Some MEDICINES MAY INTERACT with Climara Pro weekly patch.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Anticoagulants (eg, warfarin), corticosteroids (eg, prednisone), tacrine, or succinylcholine because their actions and side effects may be increased by Climara Pro weekly patch
+- Anticoagulants (eg, warfarin) or corticosteroids (eg, prednisone) because the risk of their side effects may be increased by Climara Pro weekly patch

 - Anticoagulants (eg, warfarin) because their effectiveness may be decreased by Climara Pro weekly patch